With the new entrance of the Pico Laser into the medical aesthetics arena, the treatment of pigmentation will certainly be taken up a notch.

-The fractional tip of PICO LASER has a MLA mode handpiece that results in little to no energy drop.
-It allows consistent energy level throughout the application.
+The fractional tip of PICO LASER has an MLA mode handpiece that results in little to no energy drop.
+This means that it allows consistent energy level throughout the application.

 This causes less damage to melanocytes and less pain during treatment.
-Clear improvement can be seen quickly and doctors offten find it particularly satisfying that the risk of side effects is very low with dermal lesions.
+Clear improvement can be seen quickly and doctors often find it particularly satisfying that the risk of side effects is very low with dermal lesions.

-The PICO LASER is great for treating dermal lesions such as melasma and the long-pulsed laser in other types of pigmented lesions.
+The Pico laser is great for treating dermal lesions such as melasma and the long-pulsed laser in other types of pigmented lesions.

-The Asian skin is susceptible to PIH at 532nm and the picosecond laser can still cause side effects although the risk is lower than with the nanosecond laser.
+The Asian skin is susceptible to PIH at 532nm, and the picosecond laser can still cause side effects although the risk is lower than with the nanosecond laser.
 Thus particular caution is required.

 Indications outside pigmented lesions

 Another advantage Pico laser is that the level of pain is only at about 30% of that with the traditional fractional laser.
-Hence the PICO laser is superior in treating scar, pore and pigment treatments.
+This is what makes the PICO laser superior in treating scars, pores and pigment treatments.